pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

 port = 3306
 ```

-Then you can convert, and obtain the following source configuration file:
+Then you can convert it to the following source configuration file:

 ```yaml
 server-id: 101                                   # Corresponds to the original `server-id`.